Downing Street say 'Union summit' with Nicola Sturgeon delayed by Scottish Government

+A war of words has broken out between Westminster and Holyrood over the cancellation of the ”Union summit” planned for Thursday.

-The Prime Minister had called a Union summit with the devolved leaders in Scotland, Wales and Northern Ireland after this month’s elections and said the UK was “best served when we work together”.
+The Prime Minister had called the meeting with the devolved leaders in Scotland, Wales and Northern Ireland after this month’s elections and said the UK was “best served when we work together”.

+However, the meeting has now been postponed, with the Scottish Government claiming its UK counterpart had not “remotely prepared” for the meeting and were instead due to hold what they dubbed a “PR exercise without proper substance”.

 Read More